Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Onions

-So, they can’t consume raw, cooked, dried, or powdered onions.
-All other plants that belong to the Allium family are off-limits, including shallots, a common cooking ingredient.
+Parrots shouldn’t eat raw, cooked, dried, or powdered onions.
+All other plants that belong to the Allium family are off-limits, including shallots.

 Garlic

-Garlic can’t be given to parrots because it contains:
+Garlic shouldn’t be given to parrots because it contains:

 • Alliin.